plentymarkets/docs-raw/plentyInterface/Order.md

         </tr><tr>
             <td><a target="_blank" href="http://php.net/bool">bool</a></td>
             <td>isPercentage</td>
-            <td>Flag that states if a discount is given as a percentage or as a fixed value.</td>
+            <td>Flag that indicates if a discount is given as a percentage or as a fixed value.</td>
         </tr><tr>
             <td><a href="miscellaneous#miscellaneous__"></a>
 </td>